 Making matters worse, a protein system called the complement system is activated by these anti-red cell antibodies.
 Complement proteins are able to simply rupture red blood cells if they are adequately coated with antibodies, a process called intravascular hemolysis.
 Ultimately, there aren’t enough red blood cells left circulating to bring adequate oxygen to the tissues and remove waste gases.
 A life-threatening crisis has emerged; in fact 20-80% mortality (depending on the study) has been reported with this disease.

 The jaundiced / icteric pet has a yellow color in the gums and whites of the eyes.
 Illustration by Wendy Brooks.

 Clinical Findings and Test Results

 There are several features to IMHA that your veterinarian will be looking for, though not every patient will show them all.
-To diagnose IMHA, there must be at least one sign of red cell destruction (orange urine, yellow tissues, high bilirubin blood test, for example) PLUS at least two indicators that the red cell destruction is immune-mediated and not from some other cause (such as zinc toxicity).
-Indicators of immune-mediated red cell destruction include a positive auto-agglutination test, positive Coombs test, or the presence of cells called "spherocytes" (see below).
+To diagnose IMHA, there must be at least one sign of red cell destruction (orange urine, yellow tissues, high bilirubin blood test, for example) plus at least two indicators that the red cell destruction is immune-mediated and not from some other cause (such as zinc toxicity).
+Indicators of immune-mediated red cell destruction include a positive auto-agglutination test, a positive Coombs test, or the presence of cells called "spherocytes" (see below).